agoransson/mqtt4android/README.md

 mqtt4android
 ============

-This library creates a new service called MQTTService.java, your application will conn
+This library creates a new service called MQTTService.java which allows for a easy connection to any MQTT server running standard version 3.1.

-# Installation (Eclipse only)
+## Installation (Eclipse only)

-1. Clone library `git clone git@github.com:agoransson/mqtt4android
+1. Clone library `git clone git@github.com:agoransson/mqtt4android`s
 2. Add Eclipse project to your workspace
 3. Make sure you have correct Android SDK installed (you can change this SDK version to one that suits your project also, there is no need for special SDK)

-# Create MQTT enabled Android project
+## Create MQTT enabled Android project

 1. Create new Android application
 `File &#8594; New &#8594; Other &#8594; Android project``